Skip to main content

 Taking a look at the customer reviews in the online store is also not a bad idea.

-This way, you can immediately see whether the manufacturer has cheated when specifying the info - or whether smartphones can really be charged without problems with the product in question.
+This allows you to see immediately whether the manufacturer has cheated when providing the information - or whether smartphones can really be charged with the product in question without any problems.

 Tip: Small powerbanks with mini solar cells are usually a sham.
 The energy that can be generated with such small cells is almost negligible.

-The ideal combination is between a large solar charger and a powerbank.
+A combination of a large solar charger and a power bank is ideal.
 The devices can also be purchased separately and then used together - if both have a USB port.

 Thus, you do not have to wait for the comparatively slow solar charger and can permanently charge the powerbank.